50 Cent: 2021–present: Focusing on acting and media production, Super Bowl LVI halftime show performance

-In May 2021, Curtis Jackson moved to Houston.
-This was thought to be for lower taxes, no income tax, and for the rapper scene, as well as other ventures such as writing new screenplays.
-Also, Jackson, Horizon United Group, and Houston Independent School District began a partnership on a project that would help high school students learn the business skills that define successful entrepreneurship.

-While living in Houston, Curtis Jackson was in the process of writing screenplays for new crime shows.
+In May 2021, Jackson moved to Houston.
+This was thought to be for lower taxes, no income tax, the rapper scene, and other ventures such as writing new screenplays.
+Jackson, Horizon United Group, and Houston Independent School District began a partnership on a project to help high school students learn the business skills.
+While living in Houston, Jackson worked on screenplays for new crime shows.

-In August 2021, he was confirmed to be starring in the upcoming Expend4bles film; it was released on September 22, 2023.
+In August 2021, he was confirmed to be starring in the film Expend4bles; it was released on September 22, 2023.
 The film was a critical and commercial failure, grossing $51 million against a $100 million production budget.

 In September 2021, Starz began airing BMF, a biographical series based on true events, depicting two brothers in Detroit (Demetrius "Big Meech" and Terry "Southwest T" Flenory, co-founders of the Black Mafia Family) who ran a drug trafficking and money laundering operation from the mid-1980s until 2005.
 Jackson is the executive producer of the show.
-He also performed the show's theme song, "Wish Me Luck", alongside Charlie Wilson, Moneybagg Yo and Snoop Dogg.
+He also performed the show's theme song, "Wish Me Luck", alongside Charlie Wilson, Moneybagg Yo, and Snoop Dogg.

 On February 13, 2022, 50 Cent was a surprise performer in the Super Bowl LVI halftime show, receiving a Primetime Emmy Award for Outstanding Variety Special (Live) in September for the performance.

-From December 2024 to January 2025, Jackson embarked on his Las Vegas residency, 50 Cent: In da Club, which was announced the prior October.
-He also announced plans to executive-produce a documentary for Netflix, which would center on the sexual misconduct allegations against hip-hop entrepreneur Sean Combs.
-It is yet to be released.
+From December 2024 to January 2025, Jackson embarked on his Las Vegas residency, 50 Cent: In da Club, which had been announced in October.
+He also announced plans to executive-produce Sean Combs: The Reckoning for Netflix, a documentary centered on the sexual misconduct allegations against hip-hop entrepreneur Sean Combs.
+It was released in December 2025.
 In January 2025, Den of Thieves 2: Pantera was released as a sequel to the 2018 film.
-Jackson, who previously starred in the 2018 predecessor, executively produced the sequel alongside former co-star O'Shea Jackson Jr., who reprised his role.
+Jackson, who starred in the 2018 film, executive produced the sequel alongside former co-star O'Shea Jackson Jr., who reprised his role.

 Artistry

 Jackson cites Boogie Down Productions, Big Daddy Kane, The Juice Crew, EPMD and KRS-One as his rapping influences, while citing LL Cool J as an inspiration behind his writing of "21 Questions".
-Jackson also states that he drew influences from Nas, Rakim and The Notorious B.I.G. while working on Animal Ambition.
+He has also said he was influenced by Nas, Rakim, and The Notorious B.I.G. while working on Animal Ambition.